Mfaizl/jsongrapher-pyasd/README.md

 ## **4\.
 Plotting to Inspect**

-We can also plot the data using Matplotlib and export the plot as a PNG file.
+We can plot the data using Matplotlib and export the plot as a PNG file.
 <pre>
 Record.plot_with_matplotlib()
 Record.export_to_matplotlib_png("image_from_tutorial_matplotlib_fig")
 </pre>

-And we can create an interactive graph with plotly:
+We can create an interactive graph with python plotly:
 <pre>
 Record.plot_with_plotly() #Try hovering your mouse over points after this command!
 </pre>

 [![JSONGRapher record plotted using matplotlib](https://raw.githubusercontent.com/AdityaSavara/JSONGrapher-py/main/examples/example_2/image_from_tutorial_matplotlib_fig.png)](https://raw.githubusercontent.com/AdityaSavara/JSONGrapher-py/main/examples/example_2/image_from_tutorial_matplotlib_fig.png)

+You can also see more examples: https://github.com/AdityaSavara/jsongrapher-py/tree/main/examples